cloudy-sky-software/pulumi-digitalocean-native/deployment-templates/README-DEPLOYMENT.md

 1. Add any needed tokens to the actions secrets for your repository or organization

 1. Customize the release.yml with the correct tokens using the format:

    `${{ secrets.MyTokenName }}`

-1. Customize .goreleaser.yml for your provider, replacing any instances of 'xyz' with your provider's name, and paying special attention that the ldlflags are set to match your provider/go.mod exactly:
+1. Customize .goreleaser.yml for your provider, replacing any instances of 'digitalocean-native' with your provider's name, and paying special attention that the ldlflags are set to match your provider/go.mod exactly:

    `-X github.com/pulumi/pulumi-aws/provider/v5/pkg/version.Version={{.Tag}}`

 1. Delete this directory if desired

 # Deploy